 When to see a doctor

-Make an appointment with your doctor if you have any warning signs that worry you.
+Make an appointment with your doctor if you have signs of thrombocytopenia that worry you.

 Bleeding that won't stop is a medical emergency.
-Seek immediate help if you experience bleeding that can't be controlled by the usual first-aid techniques, such as applying pressure to the area.
+Seek immediate help for bleeding that can't be controlled by the usual first-aid techniques, such as applying pressure to the area.

-If for any reason your blood platelet count falls below normal, the condition is called thrombocytopenia.
-Normally, you have anywhere from 150,000 to 450,000 platelets per microliter of circulating blood.
-Because each platelet lives only about 10 days, your body continually renews your platelet supply by producing new platelets in your bone marrow.
+Thrombocytopenia means you have fewer than 150,000 platelets per microliter of circulating blood.
+Because each platelet lives only about 10 days, your body normally renews your platelet supply continually by producing new platelets in your bone marrow.

-Thrombocytopenia can be inherited or it may be caused by a number of medications or conditions.
+Thrombocytopenia rarely is inherited; or it can be caused by a number of medications or conditions.
 Whatever the cause, circulating platelets are reduced by one or more of the following processes: trapping of platelets in the spleen, decreased platelet production or increased destruction of platelets.

-The spleen is a small organ about the size of your fist located just below your rib cage on the left side of your abdomen.
+The spleen is a small organ about the size of your fist situated just below your rib cage on the left side of your abdomen.
 Normally, your spleen works to fight infection and filter unwanted material from your blood.
-An enlarged spleen — which can be caused by a number of disorders — may harbor too many platelets, causing a decrease in the number of platelets in circulation.
+An enlarged spleen — which can be caused by a number of disorders — can harbor too many platelets, which decreases the number of platelets in circulation.

 Decreased production of platelets